 Lu Ting, chief China economist of Nomura Securities Co.
-Ltd., said that 25% U.S. tariffs on $300 billion of Chinese goods by the end of 2019 will slow China’s growth by 0.4 percentage point because of slumping exports and manufacturing investment.
+Ltd., said that 25% U.S. tariffs on $300 billion of Chinese goods by the end of 2019 will slow China’s growth by 0.4 percentage points because of slumping exports and manufacturing investment.

 A Morgan Stanley survey of 250 multinational companies showed that the escalating trade war is hurting business confidence on China and pushing corporations to consider relocation.

 The uncertainties have accelerated a trend of business exodus from China, which started among labor-intensive industries over the past few years amid the country’s rising labor costs.
-But the trade tensions are forcing some higher-end manufacturers of electronics and machinery to shift away from China, posing business transfer risks to the country, said Zhang Ming, a researcher at the Chinese Academy of Social Science, a state-backed think tank in Beijing.
+But the trade tensions are forcing some higher-end manufacturers of electronics and machinery to shift away from China, posing business transfer risks to the country, said Zhang Ming, a researcher at the Chinese Academy of Social Sciences, a state-backed think tank in Beijing.

 Damage from the China-U.S. trade friction won’t be limited to the two countries.

 As the global economy moves toward the end of a long expansion, business investment in many countries has slowed amid uncertainties, said Nouriel Roubini, a prominent American economist and a professor at New York University's Stern School of Business.
-He argued that recession has already begun in many sectors including manufacturing, industrial and technology.
+He argued that recession has already begun in many sectors including manufacturing and technology.

-Major indicators of most countries are pointing to slowdown, according to Jim O’Neill, a former chairman of Goldman Sachs Asset Management and a former U.K. Treasury Minister.
+Major indicators of most countries are pointing to slowdown, according to Jim O’Neill, a former chairman of Goldman Sachs Asset Management and a former U.K. Treasury official.
 “Without an end of the trade war, these trends will be difficult to reverse,” he said.

 Preparing for hard times

 Businesses and investors have been preparing for economic winter by cost-cutting and shifting to safe-haven assets such as gold and Swiss Francs.
 UBS last week suggested that global investors “underweight” assets in key stock markets, the first such warning since the Eurozone crisis in 2012.
-Global banks including Deutsche Bank AG, HSBC and BNP Paribas S.A. have recently announced job cuts, citing various reasons.
+Global banks including Deutsche Bank AG, HSBC and BNP Paribas SA have recently announced job cuts, citing various reasons.

 For policymakers, the common weapons used in previous downturns may have less power for the next one as leeway for monetary policy to take effect is narrowing.
 The current slowdown is caused by weakening demand instead of lack of credit, economists said.